 You will be looking at shedding year-round and seasonally with a Pomador because both parent dogs contribute a similar coat trait in these respects.

-In terms of grooming, however, you will have a lot more to do if your dog inherits more of the Pomeranian’s long and tangle-prone coat type.
+In terms of grooming, however, you will have much more to do if your dog inherits more of the Pomeranian’s long and tangle-prone coat type.

 Pomeranian Labrador Retriever Mix: Longevity and Health

 Pomeranians are in the toy dog breed group – the smallest in terms of body size.
-Often, very small dogs tend to live longer than their larger breed cousins.
+Often, tiny dogs tend to live longer than their larger breed cousins.
 This is certainly true of the Pomeranian.

 The typical life expectancy for a Pomeranian is between 12 to 16 years old.